Two hundred kilometres north of Karratha, Port Hedland is famous for its massive resource industry, long trains, big ships and salt piles.

 Follow the award-winning Cultural and Heritage Trail and explore Port Hedland’s Indigenous and European history.
 Take a tour of the BHP Iron Ore and Dampier Salt shipping area at Nelson Point.
 Get some fascinating insights at the Dalgety House Museum, and the School of the Air.

-Catch the views from the Town Observation Tower or Koombana Lookout.
+Catch the views from Koombana Lookout.
 Explore the tidal creeks at Pretty Pool and Six Mile Creek.
 Being based on the coast means the town is fortunate to be home to native flora and fauna, such as the green birdflower (crotalaria cunninghamii) and flatback turtles.
 Wander along Cooke Point and catch the 'Staircase to the Moon' between May and October.
 And if you visit during the winter months, you can enjoy the seasonal display of wildflowers.